How to buy evidence management equipment

 Digital files are not like digital devices like cell phones and PDAs, which can be placed on a shelf and handled (for the most part) like any other piece of evidence.
 Here things get a little more complicated, but not so much so that you should be intimidated.

-• How the data is transferred from one place to another — is that via wired connection or secure wireless network
+- How the data is transferred from one place to another?
+Is it via wired connection or secure wireless network?

-• How is the evidence chain accounted for in the system — essentially what are the ways that access is logged and permissions granted
+- How is the evidence chain accounted for in the system?
+What are the ways that access is logged and permissions granted?

-• How the data is stored and what redundancies are in place to prevent data loss if the system fails due to power outage, etc.
+- How the data is stored and what redundancies are in place to prevent data loss if the system fails due to power outage?

 Any other suggestions?
 Anything we missed in the list above?
 Leave a comment below or email email@example.com with your feedback.